TURBOTEST: Learning When Less is Enough through Early Termination of Internet Speed Tests: Evaluation

 \smartparagraph{Baselines.} We compare \textsc{TurboTest} against three classes of dynamic early termination strategies, each exposing a tunable parameter to balance relative error against data savings.
 Static threshold approaches are excluded, as prior work has shown them to be both ineffective and inflexible in managing the trade-off between data overhead and accuracy~\cite{bbr}.

 \underline{\em{BBR Pipe-Full (BBR).}} The BBR heuristic terminates a speed test once the congestion control algorithm declares the connection ``pipe-full''~\cite{bbr}.
 We vary the termination threshold by requiring a minimum of $\{1, 2, 3, 5, 7\}$ pipe-full signals before stopping, where larger values reduce premature termination but lower savings.
+We refer to these configurations as \emph{BBR pipe-$X$}, where $X$ is the required number of pipe-full signals (e.g., \emph{BBR pipe-7, for 7 pipe-full signals till termination}).

 \underline{\em{Crucial Interval Sampling (CIS).}} CIS terminates a test once the throughput distribution stabilizes relative to a reference interval~\cite{fastbts}.
 We tune the similarity threshold $\beta$ over $\{0.6, 0.8, 0.85, 0.9, 0.95, 1.0\}$, with higher $\beta$ enforcing stricter similarity and improving accuracy at the cost of savings.